cimug-org/CIMTool/docs/schemaops/cimtool-cli.md

 !!! note

     The LinkML builder must be enabled on each profile individually within **CIMTool** before running `cimtool-cli.jar`.
-The CLI executes whichever builders are configured on each profile — it does not enable or modify builder settings.
+The CLI executes whichever builders are configured on each profile and does not enable or modify builder settings.

 !!! tip "Linux and macOS CI runners"